-- Beginning of April 2018 - Following the second trawl, pupils' individual option choices are assessed by members of the SLMT, the Head of Careers, and the Head of Year 10 - A final decision about pupil individual option choices is made in discussion with the pupils and their parents. - The final decision as to the viability of a pupils' option choices will be made based on progress in the internal assessments 1-3, average scores and rank in the chosen option subjects, standardised scores, and in particular scores in English, Maths and Science.
+- Mrs Devlin, Head of Careers, and members of the SLT may meet with pupils to review the options chosen to ensure that all pupils are on the correct pathway were there is a concern that a pupil's choices are ill advised. - A final decision about individual subject choices is made in discussion with the pupil and, if necessary, their parent. - The final decision as to the viability of a pupils' chosen pathway and option choices will be made based on: progress in the internal assessments 1-3; average scores and rank in the chosen option subjects where applicable; standardised scores (CAT 4 / PTE / PTM); and in particular, scores in English, Maths and Science.